npgsql/doc/conceptual/Npgsql/failover-and-load-balancing.md

 read-write     | Session must accept read-write transactions by default (that is, the server must not be in hot standby mode and the `default_transaction_read_only` parameter must be off). read-only      | Session must not accept read-write transactions by default (the converse).

+***

 Npgsql detects whether a server is a primary or a standby by occasionally querying [`pg_is_in_recovery()`](https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-RECOVERY-CONTROL), and whether a server is read-write or read-only by querying [`default_transaction_read_only`](https://www.postgresql.org/docs/current/runtime-config-client.html#GUC-DEFAULT-TRANSACTION-READ-ONLY) - this is consistent with how PostgreSQL's libpq implements `target_session_attributes`.
 Servers are queried just before a connection is returned from the pool; the query intervals can be controlled via the `Host Recheck Seconds` parameter (10 seconds by default).
-PostgreSQL 14 reports state changes automatically, so querying isn't needed (except when a host is down).

 > [!NOTE]
 > If you choose to distribute load across multiple servers, make sure you understand what consistency guarantees are provided by PostgreSQL in your particular setup.
 In some cases, hot standbys lag behind their primary servers, and will therefore return slightly out-of-date results.
-This is usually OK, but if you require up-to-date results at all times, synchronous commit may provide a good solution (but has a performance cost).
+This is usually OK, but if you require up-to-date results at all times, synchronous commit may provide a good solution (albeit with a performance cost).

 ## Load balancing